-Purpose: The purpose of this study is to further localize cerebral perfusion abnormalities, and to better correlate these abnormalities with the clinical severity of Parkinson's disease (PD).
+Purpose The purpose of this study was to further localize cerebral perfusion abnormalities, and to better correlate these abnormalities with the clinical severity of Parkinson's disease (PD).

-Methods: A single photon emission computerized tomography (SPECT) study was performed on 27 patients with PD and 24 aged-matched controls.
-SPECT images were spatially normalized, concatenated, and then decomposed using infomax independent component analysis (ICA).
-The resulting image components were separated by logistic regression into two subspaces: "disease-related" components whose subject weights differed between groups, and "disease-unrelated" components.
-The resultant regional cerebral blood flow (rCBF) subspace images were normalized to global CBF for each subject, and then processed in SPM to compare rCBF values between PD and control subjects.
+Methods A single-photon emission computed tomography (SPECT) study was performed on 27 patients with PD and 24 age-matched controls.
+SPECT images were spatially normalized, concatenated, and then decomposed using Infomax independent component analysis (ICA).
+The resulting image components were separated by logistic regression into two subspaces: "disease-related" components whose subject weights differed between groups, and